nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Pros: Independent of how `Parser` takes in user input
     * Cons: Requires additional work to parse data into the required storage format

+#### View modules

+##### Current Implementation

+The view module command allows the user to view all the modules taken, the respective time spent and expected module workload at a glance.
+It prints `weekNumber`,`moduleCode`, `expectedWorkload` and `actualWorkload` in the specified week for all the modules taken in a table format.

+Given below is an example usage scenario and how the view module command behaves at each step.

+1. User calls the view module command from the `Parser`. `Parser` then calls the `printTable()` method in `Ui` and passes `list` and `weekNumber` as parameters into the method. `printTable()` instantiate a `ModView` class.

+1. `Parser` passes the parameters `List` and `weekNumber` into `printAllModuleInformation()`.
+This method is from the `ModView` class.

+1. The user input is subjected to a method `validateInputs()` to verify that both of the following conditions are satisfied.
+  * `weekNumber` is an integer between 1 and 13 inclusive.
+  * `modlist` in `list` is not empty.

+If any of the above conditions is not fulfilled, an error message will be printed and `printAllModuleInformation()` terminates.

+1. A method `getMaxModuleLength()` will be called to find out the maximum length of module code present in `modList`.
+This is to facilitate the automatic resizing of the printed table.

+1. The table templates such as `border`, `header` and `contents` is formatted accordingly based on the output of the previous step.

+1. This method iterates through `modList` and for each `Module` it extracts data such as `moduleCode`, `expectedWorkload` and `actualWorkload`.
+The data will be fill into the respective templates.
+ Existence of the desired data is checked using their respective methods, `doesExpectedWorkLoadExist()` and `doesActualTimeExist()`, before they are filled into the templates to be printed.
+If the desired data does not exist, a `NO INPUT` will be printed instead.

+#### Breakdown and Analysis

+##### Current Implementation

+The analysis command allows the user to view the breakdown of the total time spent in the week across all modules and provides a simple analysis of how they are doing.

+1. User calls the view module command from the `Parser`. `Parser` then calls the `printBreakdownAnalysis()` method in `Ui` and passes `list` and `weekNumber` as parameters into the method. `printBreakdownAnalysis()` instantiate a `ViewTimeBreakdownAnalysis` class.

+1. `Parser` passes the parameters `modList` and `weekNumber` into `printTimeBreakDownAndAnalysis()`.
+This method is from the `ViewTimeBreakdownAnalysis` class.

+1. The user input is subjected to a method `validateInputs()` to verify that both of the following conditions are satisfied.
+     * `weekNumber` is an integer between 1 and 13 inclusive.
+     * `modlist` in `list` is not empty.

+   If any of the above conditions is not fulfilled, an error message will be printed and `printTimeBreakDownAndAnalysis()` terminates.

+1. A `printTime()` method in `printTimeBreakDownAndAnalysis()` is first called.
+This method iterates through `modList` and for each `Module` it extracts `moduleCode`, `expectedWorkload` and `actualWorkload`.
+Existence of the desired data is checked using their respective methods, `doesExpectedWorkLoadExist()` and `doesActualTimeExist()`, before they are filled into the templates to be printed.
+If the desired data does not exist, a `NO INPUT` will be printed.
+If these exists, they will be pass into `printBarGraph()` and be printed out as a horizontal bar graph.

+1. `printBreakdown()` then calculates the total time spent by the user on the modules taken in the specified week.
+It then prints out `actualTime` of each `Module` as a percentage of `totalTimeSpent`.
+If there is no input, a `NO INPUT` message will be printed. `printBreakdown()` returns `TRUE` if there exists a `Module` that has a valid input, else `False` is returned.

+1. If output of `printBreakdown()` is `True`, `printAnalysis()` will be called. `computeAnalysisOfTimeSpent()` is called to determine the outcome of the analysis.
+A message will be printed depending on the output of the analysis.

+#### Design Considerations

+* **Alternative 1 (current choice)**: Printing data as a bar graph
+    * Pros: Easy implementation as the bar graph is printed as a `String`.
+    * Cons: It might be difficult to compare across modules using a bar graph.
+* **Alternative 2**: Printing data as a line graph
+    * Pros: Easier to compare across different modules.
+    * Cons: Difficult to implement as it requires external libraries.

 ## Documentation, Logging, Testing, Configuration, Dev-Ops
 {Insert guides here for doc, testing etc}